 - As representatives of the Summit, members agree to be held accountable to our covenant.

 - Members are called to join small groups so they can grow deeper in community.
-In the same way, we would ask coaches to be a part of a small group.
+In the same way, we ask that coaches be a part of a small group.

 - Coaches must live as examples of generosity through their gifts to the church, charities, and others in need.

-- Be prepared to provide references for yourself regarding these topics (spouse, small group leader, fellow Summit members).
+- Potential coaches must be prepared to provide references for themselves regarding these topics (e.g., their spouse, small group leader, fellow Summit members).

 - Attend Financial Coaching Ministry Training